 About Binham and North Norfolk...

-Binham is a small and friendly village surrounded by fields of arable and dairy farming, with many fine flint cottages, houses and farmhouses.
+Binham is a small and friendly village surrounded arable fields and a dairy farm, with many fine flint cottages, and houses.
 It is situated between Wells-next-the-Sea and Holt.

 If walking is what you enjoy, there are many footpaths around the village to explore and practically the entire length of the coast line is accessible.
-There are several bird sanctuaries along the coast and Pensthorpe nature reserve where the BBC filmed Springwatch last year is just down the road.
+There are several bird sanctuaries along the coast and Pensthorpe nature reserve where the BBC filmed Spring watch is just down the road.
 It is also possible to take trips from Blakeney and Morston to sea the seals and birdlife on the coast.

 It wouldn't be a trip to North Norfolk without exploring one or all of the great beaches.
 A few of my favourites being Brancaster, Wells and Holkham.
 With miles of beautiful sand, whether you are looking to entertain the kids, walk the dogs or just enjoy a romantic stroll you can't leave without feeling the sand between your toes.